All About SSH Keys

 SSH keys offer a more secure and convenient way to authenticate to remote servers compared to traditional password-based authentication.
 They are widely used in various scenarios, including server administration, file transfers, and remote command execution.

-Creating an SSH key Link to heading
+Creating an SSH key

-ssh-keygen -t rsa -b 4096 -f ~/.ssh/example
+1ssh-keygen -t rsa -b 4096 -f ~/.ssh/example

 Once we run this command, we will be asked to add a passphrase and then confirm it.
 I choose to not use passphrases as I feel that the SSH key is strong enough.
 If you feel like, for whatever reason, somebody will get their hands on your key, feel free to add the passphrase as an extra layer of security.

-Copying SSH public key to a server Link to heading
+Copying SSH public key to a server

 Now that we have created an SSH key, say ~/.ssh/example and ~/.ssh/example.pub, we will want to copy the public key to the server we will use the SSH key with.
 For this example, the server we will be connecting to is at the private IP 192.168.1.1 and has a user named juke that I have the password to.
-To copy the public key to the server we will be using the ssh-copy-id4 command.
+To copy the public key to the server we will be using the ssh-copy-id command.
 We will use the i flag to specify which key will be copying over.

-ssh-copy-id -i ~/.ssh/example juke@192.168.1.1
+1ssh-copy-id -i ~/.ssh/example juke@192.168.1.1

 You will be prompted to enter the password of the juke account and upon completion, the key will be copied onto the server.

-Logging In Using SSH Keys + Next Steps Link to heading
+Logging In Using SSH Keys + Next Steps

 Now that we have an SSH public key on the server and we have the private key on our system, we can remotely connect to the server using SSH.